takoda1/580-project/README.md

 ---
 ## Problems Encountered and Future Plans

-When trying to make a multiplayer game, we ran into difficulties just implementing the functionality and deciding how to incorporate sound, so we had to scrap that.
-The transition from static to express was a little rocky but nothing we couldn’t solve.
-The project is setup such that other arcade games can be added modularly, so that is a future goal.
+When trying to make a multiplayer game, we ran into difficulties implementing the functionality and deciding how to incorporate sound, so we had to modify out projects slightly.
+Additionally, the transition from static to express was a little rocky, but nothing we could not solve.
+The project is setup such that other arcade games can be added modularly.
+A future goal is to continue adding games.

 ---
 ## Setup